diegomacario/Super-Sunshine/README.md

 ## Description

 When I started working on this project, I thought the most challenging part of it would be to translate the theory behind a ray-tracer into well-written code.
-Once I finished it, however, I found that using a ray-tracer is a lot more challenging that actually implementing one!
+Once I finished it, however, I found that using a ray-tracer is a lot more challenging that actually implementing one.
 Just consider some of the things that need to be specified to generate an image:

 - A camera (including its position, orientation and field of view).
 - Geometric shapes (including their positions, dimensions and the transformations that act on them).